posthtml/posthtml-components/readme.md

 You can also notice how the `class` attribute is merged with `class` attribute of the first node.
 Let's see in next section more about this.

-You can change how attributes are merged with global locals defined via options by passing a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).
+You can change how attributes are merged with global props defined via options by passing a callback function used by lodash method [mergeWith](https://lodash.com/docs/4.17.15#mergeWith).

 By default, all props are scoped to the component, and are not available to nested components.
 You can however change this accordingly to your need.
 Let's see below example.